To Recycle Car Seats or Not to Recycle?

 Sustainability is a buzz word.
 There are often three bins to choose from at your local recycling place when you’re ready to make your free throw — but until one of them says “car seat,” how do you know where it goes?
 Most importantly, how do you know when it goes?
 Lucky for us, Target usually does a car seat trade-in program twice a year.
 It’s a car seat recycling program held twice a year where they offer you a coupon for baby gear when you bring them your used seat.
 Target will recycle all types of car seats, including infant car seats, convertible car seats, harnessed, and booster seats.
 Yes, even a booster seat!
 You can even turn in car seat bases or that terrifying old seat you used in the 90s that your mom has kept in the attic for some unknown reason.
 And it doesn’t matter if these items are expired, damaged, or stained – they’re getting recycled anyway!

-But before you start making your shopping list, remember: You can save another mama 100% by passing on your seat to another child.
+But, before you start making your shopping list, remember: You can give another mama 100% off by passing on your seat to another child.
 Here’s how to know if your car seat deserves a new life:

 This is the easiest one to check.
 Your car seat won’t go sour in the fridge, but safety standards will change as technology improves.
-(Would you want an iPhone 5 in 2019?
+(Would you want an iPhone 5 right now?
 Same idea.)
 Plus, if it’s an infant seat, the base and the seat may have different expiration dates.
 Check the manufacturer label on yours to make sure your car seat donations are safe.